create3000/x_ite/docs/_posts/components/Interpolation/EaseInEaseOut.md

 EaseInEaseOut enables gradual animation transitions by modifying TimeSensor fraction outputs.
 Output values are modified fractions that can be ROUTEd to an interpolator, a sequencer, or another SFFloat attribute.

-The EaseInEaseOut node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.2 or later.
+The EaseInEaseOut node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.2 or later.

 ## Hierarchy